Email Marketing

 Social Media Links

 You can also add social media icons with links to allow the recipient to connect with you or your brand on social media.
 Many email signature software tools allow you to integrate your social media profiles into the email signature by just inserting the link.
+And with an email tracking software, you can track the performance of the links you have included.

 Automated Banner Campaigns